 - Improve your balance;

 - Get kids off video game systems, computers, and smartphones.

 If you have a trampoline or are considering one for your kids, here are some things to keep in mind.

 1. Talk to your insurance agent.
 Before spending any money on a trampoline, talk to your independent insurance agent.
 They can tell you if your current homeowner’s policy provides coverage for it.

 2. Avoid letting young kids use it.
 The American Academy of Orthopaedic Surgeons recommends limiting access to kids age six and under.
 Remove ladders and other things around the trampoline that would allow them to get on it by themselves.

 3. Adult supervision.
 No matter how old your kids are, they always need adult supervision.
 Age and maturity of your child may determine how much supervision is necessary.
 Always be aware of what’s happening on your property, especially if you have a swing set, trampoline, or swimming pool.
 Occasional glances can ensure rules are being followed and kids are safe.

 4. Establish written rules.
-My neighbor has a trampoline.
+My neighbor used to have a trampoline.
 Before my daughters could use it, they had to agree to the written rules.
-Written rules:
+Written rules can:

 - Limit the number of kids on the trampoline;

 - Prohibit food or drink;